SeaCloudsEU/seaclouds-distribution/README.md

 Finally, copy and paste [seaclouds blueprint](seaclouds.yaml) to deploy the SeaClouds platform on the 2 VMs.

 You should update the privateKeyFile property in the blueprint to the actual path.
-If you run setup.sh in the this directory (./setup.sh), the property will be updated for you.
+If you run setup.sh, the property will be updated for you.